-This hike is for anyone who seeks amazing views for minimal effort, because now there’s a long, steep dirt road to reach a high trailhead.
-The trail ascent is 1,800’ in 3.6 miles and provides any alpinist access to a basin of infinite possibilities and amazing views.
+This hike is for anyone who seeks amazing views for minimal effort, because there’s a long, steep dirt road doing most the work to the high trailhead.
+This is a great place just to take a drive really, under Johannesberg The trail ascent is 1,800’ in 3.6 miles and provides any alpinist access to a basin of infinite possibilities and amazing views.
 Several peaks await.
 Already high in the Cascade River valley, the trail begins with switchbacks through coniferous forests, and finally opens into a 5,392’ glacial cirque surrounded by peaks.

 My dad is in amazing shape for anyone, but now seventy years old, he would be arrogant if not cautious.
 He chose the Cascade Pass hike for the easy grade, but a striking late season rainbow of plants along the trail, the immortal glaciers and cliffs lining the valley, and the animals enjoying the same area, amazed me.